MagdalenaZZ/genomics-analytics/README.md

 * ✅ SNP ranking using P-values, PIPs, and effect sizes
 * ⏳ Future: Selection scans, patient pairing, gene-based stats, full list in Docs/

-This is not intended to be high-throughput, more as a learning tool around which problems we might come across in population studies, and how to statistically solve them, and quality check the data.
+This is not intended to be high-throughput, more as a showcase and learning tool around which problems we might come across in population studies, and how to statistically solve them, and quality check the data.
+There are probably much better resources for very high-throughput processing of 100,000s of thousands of genomes, and rich phenotypic data, which honestly, you'd want cloud-based, distributed, containerised, and with a powerful database storing your variants data.

 ---